Dokt-R/Dokt-R/ElsemData/README.md

 ```

 The rest of the columns are loaded using ```.read_csv(filePath, usecols=[4, 5, 6, 7, 8, 9])``` method.

+---
+# EVERYTHING BELOW THIS POINT IS TEMPORARY AND SUBJECT TO CHANGE
+---

 ## Hourly Files Data Cleaning